grammyjs/website/site/docs/plugins/menu.md

 The range builder function takes a context object as the first argument.
 (This is not specified in the example above.)
 Optionally, as a second argument after `ctx`, you can receive a fresh instance of `MenuRange`.
-You can modify it instead of returning your own instance if that's what you prefer.
+You can modify it instead of returning your own instance if that’s what you prefer.
 Here is how you can use the two parameters of the range builder function.

 ```ts